awsdocs/amazon-connect-admin-guide/doc_source/tasks.md

 + Follow\-up with a customer via a call\.
 + Complete actions in a business\-specific system, such as processing a customer claim in an insurance application\.

-Currently, Amazon Connect Tasks can be used in compliance with [GDPR](http://aws.amazon.com/compliance/gdpr-center) and is pending additional certifications held by Amazon Connect\.
+Currently, Amazon Connect Tasks can be used in compliance with [GDPR](http://aws.amazon.com/compliance/gdpr-center) and is approved for SOC, PIC, HITRUST, ISO, and HIPAA\.

 ## What is a task?<a name="what-is-a-task"></a>